jay-ramani/Audio-Transcoder/README.md

 # Transcode and Move Audio Files

 ## What This Is
 A Python script that transcodes audio files between various formats.
+While there are scores of transcoders out there, this script is fine tuned to get the best tradeoff betwween quality and size for transcoding to Opus format.

 * Encoding to Opus from
   - Wav